PRODYNA-YASM/yasm-api-go/docs/PersonApi.md

 ## DeletePersonProjectSkill

-> PersonDetails DeletePersonProjectSkill(ctx, personId, projectId, skillId).Execute()
+> ProjectParticipation DeletePersonProjectSkill(ctx, personId, projectId, skillId).Execute()

 Remove a Skill from a Project participation